Loader

 Many seniors go through major life changes that could make them more vulnerable to depression.
 But it is heart breaking to stand by and watch someone deal with depression or loneliness on their own.

-Sharing ten ways that can help your older adult cope with symptoms and improve their quality of life.
+Sharing ten ways that can help in coping with depression in the elderly and improve their quality of life.

 1. Treat sleeping problems